jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-You're not obligated to win.
-You're obligated to keep trying to do the best you can every day.
+Don't judge each day by the harvest you reap but by the seeds that you plant.
-- Marian Wright Edelman
+- Robert Louis Stevenson

-Updated on: [8/21/2022]
+Updated on: [8/22/2022]
 <!-- #quoteEnd -->
 </pre>